-It didn’t take long for Google’s Nexus Player to realize I was hooked on the Food Network.
+It didn’t take long for ’s Nexus ayer to realize I was hooked on the Food Network.

-’s recommendation engine perfectly illustrates the potential of Android TV, the platform on which the $99 Nexus Player runs.
-When it works, it’s a speedy way to dive straight into something you’d actually want to watch instead of wandering aimlessly through apps.
+’s recommendation engine perfectly illustrates the potential of Android TV, the platform on which the $99 Nexus ayer runs. en it works, it’s a speedy way to dive straight into something you’d actually want to watch instead of wering aimlessly through apps.
 But like many other parts of Android TV, its appeal is dependent entirely on developer support, which is sorely lacking in these early days.

 Built to blend in

 The device hardware itself isn’t worth dwelling on too much.
-It’s just a large puck that’ll sit discreetly in most entertainment centers, with an HDMI slot, micro-USB port, and power jack tucked under the back side.
-Strangely, there’s no power button on the hardware, and no software-based way to restart the Nexus Player, so you just have to unplug and reconnect the power cable if anything goes wrong.
-(I had to restart a couple times to get Chromecast functionality working, and once after a game crashed.)
+It’s just a large puck that’ll sit discreetly in most entertainment centers, with an HDMI slot, micro-B port, power jack tucked under the back side.
+Strangely, there’s no power button on the hardware, no software-based way to restart the Nexus ayer, so you just have to unplug reconnect the power cable if anything goes wrong.
+(I had to restart a couple times to get Chromecast functionality working, once after a game crashed.)

-The included remote is small and basic, built from cheap plastic and powered by two AAA batteries.
-Up front, there’s a circular directional pad with a select button in the middle, and buttons for back, home, and play/pause underneath.
-Like Amazon’s Fire TV, it also includes a microphone and dedicated voice command button—more on that later—but there’s no clever headphone jack like you get with Roku’s remote.
-A couple more buttons for fast forward and rewind would have been helpful as well.
+The included remote is small basic, built from cheap plastic powered by two AAA batteries.
+Up front, there’s a circular directional pad with a select button in the middle, buttons for back, home, play/pause underneath. ke Amazon’s Fire TV, it also includes a microphone dedicated voice comm button—more on that later—but there’s no clever headphone jack like you get with Roku’s remote.
+A couple more buttons for fast forward rewind would have been helpful as well.

-As with most TV boxes, what really matters is the software, and Google has tried to distinguish itself by keeping Android TV as simple as possible.
-There are no sidebars or sub-sections to drill through, and the entire interface is limited to three sections on the main screen.
-Recommendations are on top, a list of apps is in the middle, and games are on the bottom.
-The interface runs smoothly, and is so straightforward that it’s nearly impossible to get lost.
-That alone makes Android TV much more successful than the now-deceased Google TV.
+As with most TV boxes, what really matters is the software, has tried to distinguish itself by keeping Android TV as simple as possible.
+There are no sidebars or sub-sections to drill through, the entire interface is limited to three sections on the main screen.
+Recommendations are on top, a list of apps is in the middle, games are on the bottom.
+The interface runs smoothly, is so straightforward that it’s nearly impossible to get lost.
+That alone makes Android TV much more successful than the now-deceased TV.

-Compared to the static apps and games lists, recommendations are Android TV’s most intriguing feature.
-The recommendations strip starts off looking like a generic way to sell you stuff, skewed heavily in favor of new movies and TV shows from the Google Play Store with a few YouTube videos mixed in.
-But third-party apps can feed into this system as well, and they’ll show their own suggestions as you use them more often.
+Compared to the static apps games lists, recommendations are Android TV’s most intriguing feature.
+The recommendations strip starts off looking like a generic way to sell you stuff, skewed heavily in favor of new movies TV shows from the ay Store with a few YouTube videos mixed in.
+But third-party apps can feed into this system as well, they’ll show their own suggestions as you use them more often.

 The problem is that several apps—including Netflix—aren’t feeding into the system at all.
-(Netflix recently added a bunch of Food Network collections, too!)
-Whether it’s due to developer apathy or unwillingness to let Google control too much of the experience, the inconsistency hurts Android TV as a whole.
-We can only hope that non-participants will see users gravitating more toward recommended content, and will feel the pressure not to lose their audience.
+(Netflix recently added a bunch of Food Network collections, too!) ether it’s due to developer apathy or unwillingness to let control too much of the experience, the inconsistency hurts Android TV as a whole. can only hope that non-participants will see users gravitating more toward recommended content, will feel the pressure not to lose their audience.

 This spotty developer support carries over to several other aspects of Android TV.
 For instance, it’s possible for apps to tie into voice search so you can jump directly into their content, but the majority of apps I tried aren’t making search results available.
-Beyond direct links to Google Play and YouTube, most searches will only yield trivia and basic info from IMDB.
+Beyond direct links to ay YouTube, most searches will only yield trivia basic info from IMDB.

-Android TV also acts like a Chromecast receiver, letting you beam music and video from apps on your phone, tablet, or laptop, has even allowed developers to connect their Android TV apps to Cast functionality.
-For example, when you start casting a Netflix video, you can then use the Nexus Player’s remote control to pause, fast forward or rewind, or hit the back button to return to Netflix’s menus.
-I haven’t found any other apps that implement this feature, including Google’s own Play Music app.
+Android TV also acts like a Chromecast receiver, letting you beam music video from apps on your phone, tablet, or laptop, has even allowed developers to connect their Android TV apps to Cast functionality.
+For example, when you start casting a Netflix video, you can then use the Nexus ayer’s remote control to pause, fast forward or rewind, or hit the back button to return to Netflix’s menus.
+I haven’t found any other apps that implement this feature, including ’s own ay Music app.
 (At least you can use the remote to pause on any Cast content.)

 On a more basic level, Android TV’s app support is quite limited.
-You won’t currently find apps for HBO Go, WatchESPN, or Twitch, for instance, and the total number of apps currently stands at 28.
+You won’t currently find apps for HBO Go, tchES, or Twitch, for instance, the total number of apps currently sts at 28.
 Until more apps become available, the more widely supported Cast functionality will act as a major crutch for users.

 As you might expect, the gaming library isn’t particularly large at launch, though it’s unclear why.
-Over the last couple of years, the Google Play Store has built up a sizable list of games that work with physical controllers, including console ports like Grant Theft Auto: San Andreas, Sonic the Hedgehog 4, and The Cave.
+Over the last couple of years, the ay Store has built up a sizable list of games that work with physical controllers, including console ports like Theft Auto: San Andreas, Sonic the Hedgehog 4, The Cave.
 But you won’t find any of those games on Android TV currently.

-The bigger problem is that Google Play Games has no trial mechanism for paid games.
-While I don’t think every game should be fully free-to-play, right now there’s little incentive to even see what Android TV’s gaming component is all about.
-For all that Ouya did wrong, its emphasis on having some free-to-try element in every game was a revelation, and needs to be copied.
+The bigger problem is that ay Games has no trial mechanism for paid games. ile I don’t think every game should be fully free-to-play, right now there’s little incentive to even see what Android TV’s gaming component is all about.
+For all that Ouya did wrong, its emphasis on having some free-to-try element in every game was a revelation, needs to be copied.

-Android TV clearly has some challenges ahead, but I’m still rooting for it.
-While it may seem like the world doesn’t need another set-top box platform, Google has proven that there’s a better way to build one, drawing its core strengths in algorithmic suggestions, voice search, and sharp UI design.
+Android TV clearly has some challenges ahead, but I’m still rooting for it. ile it may seem like the world doesn’t need another set-top box platform, has proven that there’s a better way to build one, drawing its core strengths in algorithmic suggestions, voice search, sharp UI design.

-But should you buy a Nexus Player right now?
-Only if you want to see where Google’s vision goes and can subsist on a hful of basic apps like Netflix and Hulu until the ecosystem starts to fill out.
+But should you buy a Nexus ayer right now?
+Only if you want to see where ’s vision goes can subsist on a hful of basic apps like Netflix Hulu until the ecosystem starts to fill out.

 Either that, or you’re really into the Food Network.